-The list goes on and on, but when I get these thoughts I just accept them and it really helps break my spiral.
+The list goes on and on about my eco anxiety, but when I get these thoughts I just accept them and it really helps break my spiral.

 This is just like the serenity prayer that is often recited, “God, grant me the serenity to accept the things I cannot change.

 The courage to change the things I can, and wisdom to know the difference.”

 ACTION ITEM: When you start to feel very overwhelmed by impending climate doom, practice acceptance without complacency.

 If the serenity prayer helps you, say that.

 If not, think of another similar mantra you can write and meditate on that involves both acceptance and action.

 In the same way that you needed to accept that bad things might happen, you also need to accept that good things might happen, too.